- What is ESD?

 The United Nations International Day for the Preservation of the Ozone Layer is celebrated each year around the world on September 16, a date that marks the 1987 signing of the Montreal Protocol.
 The international treaty was enacted to protect the ozone layer by eliminating the use of ozone depleting substances.
 As a result of this global effort, the ozone layer is expected to recover by 2050.
 The phasing out of HFC’s and CFC’s has also contributed significantly to combating climate change by reducing the atmospheric concentration of these known contributors to global warming.

-During this special ‘ozone week’, primary and secondary school educators throughout the world are encouraged to organize classroom activities that focus on topics related to the ozone layer and climate change.
+To mark this special occasion primary and secondary school educators throughout the world are encouraged to organize classroom activities that focus on topics related to the ozone layer and climate change.

 Why Care About The Ozone Layer?